suriyadeepan/suriyadeepan.github.io/_posts/2016-06-06-ml-basics-course.markdown

 |8.2934|0.14454|
 |13.394|9.0551|

 First we define a hypothesis, $$h=a + bx$$.
-Now our objective is to find the best values of a and b that closely fits the relationship between x and y, in other words find a,b such that h \approx y.
+Now our objective is to find the best values of a and b that closely fits the relationship between x and y, in other words find a,b such that $$h \approx y$$.

 ## Cost Function